amanmehta276/snap_aman/README.md

 # snap_aman
-this is my first git reposatery
+This is my first git reposatery